Why you should start eating insects in 2020 - Everything you need to know

 Insects, including mealworms, contain seriously impressive levels of B12.
 In fact, a 100g serving of crickets packs in 12 x more vitamin B12 than beef and salmon, and 100 x more than chicken.

 Vitamin B12 is an important nutrient that keeps the body's nerve and blood cells healthy, as well as making DNA (the genetic material in all cells).
-It also helps prevent anemia, a type of deficiency that makes a person feel tired and weak.
+It also helps prevent anaemia, a type of deficiency that makes a person feel tired and weak.

 Studies have shown that a staggering 40% of Americans are deficient in B12.
 Well, good news for you if you're unsure as to how to incorporate this essential vitamin into your diet, insects are the answer.